Dranser/STH/README.md

 # Suspension Tuning Helper - STH | Created by Dranser and pov
-The mod was created to automatically setup the suspension.
-Open last releases and download
+The mod was created to automatically setup the suspension.\n Open last releases and download